Like it or not, AI is already part of the writing world, and ChatGPT is one of the main tools authors keep hearing about.

 AI is an ever-shifting resource, and so there are a few additional resources that I would recommend if you want to stay on top of it.

-The first, is my own YouTube channel, The Nerdy Novelist (a personal project, not associated with Kindlepreneur) where I provide almost daily videos about the goings on in AI.
+The first is my own YouTube channel, The Nerdy Novelist (a personal project, not associated with Kindlepreneur) where I provide almost daily videos about what’s happening in AI.

 The second is my membership: Story Hackers, where you can learn everything you need to know not just about writing with AI, but a more well-rounded overview of how to publish a book and the basic principles of good storytelling.